torryatco/Basilica/readme.md

 },
 ```

-Remember, if the repo comes with a package.json file (aka 'manifest') run `npm install` to install.
+Remember, if the repo comes with a package.json file (aka 'manifest') run `npm install` to install before running the start command.

 In the terminal: